SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 09 December, 2024
+### 📅 Tuesday, 10 December, 2024
 ------
 ### Events
 ------
-There are several events that might occur annually around December 9 in the USA, though they can vary year by year.
-Here are a few recurring events or notable occurrences that have been associated with this date:
+While there isn't a specific, recurring national event on December 10th in the USA, several events and observances can happen around that time.
+Here are some possibilities:

-- **Holiday Season Events**: Many cities and towns across the United States hold holiday-themed events and parades during December, including tree lighting ceremonies and holiday markets.
+- **Human Rights Day**: Globally observed on December 10th, this day commemorates the United Nations General Assembly's adoption of the Universal Declaration of Human Rights in 1948.
+Various organizations in the USA might host events, seminars, or activities to promote human rights and awareness.

-- **Pearl Harbor Remembrance Events**: Though Pearl Harbor Day is on December 7, related commemorative events and
+- **Holiday Season Activities**:
 ### Positive Qoute
 ------
-"Every day is a fresh start 🌅, filled with new opportunities to shine ✨.
-Embrace the journey and let your light guide the way! 🌟"
+"🌟 Every day is a new beginning.
+Take a deep breath, smile, and start again! 😊✨"